urban-1/fake-switches/README.md

 switches.
 Instead, each test now boots its own switch

 - Add --config in main.py and in switch_configuration.
-This allows me to bootstrap devices that are modular in nature - we can specific cards/modules in that config.
+This allows me to bootstrap devices that are modular in nature - we can specify cards/modules in that config.
     - Add config next to core in SwitchFactory - required
 - Add ciena folder aiming for TL1 support on 6500s.
 For this I needed a new terminal type but most importantly, I needed the same transport layer to support multiple